ubcbraincircuits/xenium_demo/scripts/Readme.md

 # Xenium Spatial Transcriptomics Analysis Scripts Workflow

-Welcome to the Xenium spatial transcriptomics analysis walkthrough!
-This guide will take you step-by-step through processing, visualizing, and analyzing your spatial data using Seurat and associated packages.

 Please go through the scripts in the numerical order provided below.
 Each script builds upon concepts and files generated in the previous steps.

 ## Step 0: Setting Up Your Environment